Daytona USA: Development

-In September 1992, Sega partnered with the engineering group GE Aerospace to create its new arcade system board, the Model 2.
+In September 1992, Sega partnered with the engineering division GE Aerospace to create its new arcade system board, the Model 2.
+They were connected via a cold call from GE's Bob Hichborn, who met with Sega executives at the division's Daytona Beach, Florida headquarters in 1990, and later at Sega's headquarters in Tokyo in November of the same year.
+At the second meeting, GE Aerospace executives brought a tape demonstrating the hardware's 3D graphics simulating the Daytona International Speedway.
+GE estimated that their sale of the Model 2's graphics technology accelerated Sega's arcade hardware development by 14 months.

 The heads of Sega's regional offices began discussing ideas for games to demonstrate the Model 2's capabilities.
 Sega's previous board, the Model 1, had debuted in 1992 with Virtua Racing, which was popular in Japan and Europe.
 Tom Petit, president of Sega's American arcade division Sega Enterprises USA, suggested that NASCAR would be an attractive brand to use for a Model 2 game in the US.
 Though Sega Europe's Vic Leslie had reservations due to the greater popularity of Formula One in Europe, Sega executives approved the concept.
-In the US for a meeting on the Model 2, director and producer Toshihiro Nagoshi was given tickets to a NASCAR race, and recalled how it was a new experience for him because it was not a known style of racing in Japan.

-Petit and Sega Enterprises USA chief of finance Masahiro Nakagawa began negotiations with representatives of the Daytona 500 at Daytona International Speedway for a license.
+Petit and Sega Enterprises USA chief of finance Masahiro Nakagawa began negotiations with representatives of the Daytona 500 at Daytona International Speedway for a license to develop a game based on the race.
 To lower costs, Sega decided not to negotiate with NASCAR for a license, and so the game does not contain real sponsors, drivers, or cars.

-Development was handed to Sega AM2, a development division headed by Yu Suzuki, who had led development on popular racing games including Hang-On, Out Run, and Virtua Racing.
-Suzuki served as producer on Daytona USA alongside Nagoshi.
+Sega mandated that Daytona USA had to be better than Namco's 1993 racing game Ridge Racer and it had to achieve higher sales.
+Ridge Racer had reached the top of arcade sales charts at the end of 1993 and beginning of 1994, and it had received highly favorable reviews of its graphics, especially in comparison to Virtua Racing.
+Development was assigned to Sega AM2, a development division headed by Yu Suzuki, who had led development on popular racing games including Hang-On, Out Run, and Virtua Racing.
+AM2 director Toshihiro Nagoshi was given direct responsibility for the project, with Nagoshi and Suzuki serving as producers.
+The game was Nagoshi's first project as a director.
+Nagoshi was aware of the racing arcade games already on the market and decided he wanted to take his game in a different direction.
+While in the US for a meeting on the Model 2, Nagoshi was given tickets to a NASCAR race, and later recalled that it was a new experience for him because it was not a known style of racing in Japan.
+He chose to design his game to be "funky entertainment", in contrast to the simulation-based style of Ridge Racer.